Ketaki-Patel/vitals-service/NOTES.md

 - Used @RestControllerAdvice(@see GlobalErrorController.java in vital-service project)
 - Provided support for Jakarta Bean Validation (e.g., @Valid, @NotNull) using Hibernate Validator through dependency spring-boot-starter-validation
+- Following two images shows

-- Validation for required fields like patientId, readingId an types
+- 1. Validation for required fields like patientId, readingId an types
+- 2. Validation for mismatched field for type (only allowed BP,HR &bSPO2)

 ![img_2.png](img_2.png)

-- Validation for mismatched field for type (only allowed BP,HR &bSPO2)
 ![img_3.png](img_3.png)

 ## Supported In Memory Database H2 (for vital-service) along with ConcurrentHashMap
 patients vitals are persisted concurrent Hash as well as persisted in table called readings(@see schema.sql)